intel/llvm/sycl/doc/ABIPolicyGuide.md

 1. Changing the size of exported symbol (for example, adding new member field to the exported class).
-1. Removing the exported symbol (that includes both chaning the signature of exported routine and removing it).
+1. Removing the exported symbol (that includes both changing the signature of exported routine and removing it).
 1. Changing the alignment of exported symbol.
 1. Changing the layout of exported symbol (for example, reordering class field